This article may contain compensated links. Please read disclaimer for more info.

-Claude Monet is one of the most famous painters in the history of art and a leading figure in the Impressionist movement, whose works can be seen in museums around the world.
-On this post, we are going to follow Monet’s steps and look for his Impressionist art, visiting the most significant addresses in Paris (& beyond) related to his life and art work.
+Claude Monet is one of the most famous painters in the history of art and a leading figure in the Impressionist movement, whose works can be seen in the most prestigious museums around the world.

-In 1859 the painter traveled back to Paris to pursue his arts.
-In Paris he met other young painters, who would become friends and later fellow Impressionists.
-Monet was very active in the City of Lights, especially when the impressionist movement started.
+In 1859 the painter moved back to Paris to pursue his art career.
+In Paris, he met other young painters who would become friends and later fellow Impressionists.
+Monet was very active in the French capital, especially when the impressionist movement started.

-Today, the building is transformed into a clothes shop but its singular architecture and facade are still worth a short stop if you are around.
-Outside, there is an information panel with the history of the building.
+Today, the building is transformed into a clothes shop, but its singular architecture and facade are still worth a shortstop if you are around.
+Outside, there is an information panel about the history of the building.

 During his career, Monet painted many series of canvases using the same subject from different points of view or different lights.
 In 1877 he made a large series of paintings of Gare Saint Lazare in Paris.